 1. What things actually need a logo?

 Before I look at what to think about during the design process, let’s examine what situations actually call for a logo.
-The simple answer is EVERYTHING…..well most everything.
-Whether it be a new company, a new product or new product, you should always consider the possibility that a logo will be required.
+The simple answer is EVERYTHING…..well, most everything.
+Whether it be a new company, a new product or a new logo, you should always consider the possibility that a logo will be required.
 The easiest way to determine if a logo is required is by answering three simple questions:

 - What are my advertising/marketing goals?